bressks1/ABIDE_QA/README.md

 - Process label: connprep-asdr-dv_v2, Assessors: FD.txt and DVARS.txt
 - Process lavel: cat12_ss2p0_v2, Assessors: PDF

+Pipeline steps:
-[1] Extract FD and DVARS values, calculate JointSpikes - use script FD_DVARS_extract_values_loop.py [2] Extract IQR and GRADE - use script cat12_extract_values_loop.py [3] Merge outputs of Steps 1 & 2, and apply tresholds to exclude subjects based on the criteria stated above - merge_and_apply_tresholds.py
+- [1] Extract FD and DVARS values, calculate JointSpikes - use script FD_DVARS_extract_values_loop.py
+- [2] Extract IQR and GRADE - use script cat12_extract_values_loop.py
+- [3] Merge outputs of Steps 1 & 2, and apply tresholds to exclude subjects based on the criteria stated above - merge_and_apply_tresholds.py
-[3] Randomly select subjects for manual QA - use script QA_selection.R [4] Perform manual QA, open cat12 PDFs in browser - use script open_cat12_PDFs.py to open PDFs in browser so you don't have to click through subfolders
+- [4] Randomly select subjects for manual QA - use script QA_selection.R
+- [5] Perform manual QA, open cat12 PDFs in browser - use script open_cat12_PDFs.py to open PDFs in browser so you don't have to click through subfolders